Deduplicate HubSpot Companies and Salesforce Accounts

 Yes.
 With Insycle, you can first deduplicate in Salesforce, then deduplicate in HubSpot using the Salesforce Account ID field to match the master record, all while the sync is active.

-If you were to try and merge companies within the HubSpot application, it won't work when the sync is active.
+If you were to try to merge companies within the HubSpot application, it wouldn't work when the sync is active.

 No. HubSpot doesn't let you merge companies from the HubSpot application when the sync is active, but Insycle does.